 So you’re thinking about doing kegel exercises?
 Before getting started, you might find it a helpful motivator to know all the benefits the exercises might bring you.

-For most guys the main reasons to do kegel exercises are to help with ejaculation control or stronger erections.
+For most men the main reasons to do kegels are to help with ejaculation control or stronger erections.
 However, there can also be some surprising extra rewards for your hard work.

 1. Ejaculation control

 This is perhaps the most well-known benefit of doing kegels: helping guys deal with premature ejaculation.
-Training the PC and BC muscles can help by enhancing your ability to hold back from ejaculating just before the point of no return.
+Training the pelvic floor muscles can help by enhancing your ability to hold back from ejaculating just before the point of no return.

 2. Learning to relax the right muscles during sex